chasep255/Nexys-4-DDR-Ethernet-Mac/README.md

 ## Clocking
 This core requires two 50 MHz clocks.
 The phy is driven by *clk_phy* over the *eth_clkin* port.
 This should be at a 45 degree phase to *clk_mac* which drives all logic in the mac.
 All user logic should be synchronous to *clk_mac*.

+## Reset
+The phy takes a *rst_n* (active low) signal from the user.
+This resets the mac logic as well as the phy.
+The phy requires that *rst_n* be asserted for at least 100 microseconds.

 ## RX
 On the RX side there is a native mode and an AXI stream mode.